pytorch/captum/README.md

 ## Getting Started
-Captum allows to interpret/understand the predictions of PyTorch models by looking at the features that contributed to those decisions.
+Captum allows to interpret/understand the predictions of PyTorch models by looking at the features that contribute to decisions that the model makes.
 It also helps to understand which neurons and layers are important for model predictions.

 To do so, it uses state of the art model interpretability algorithms and attributes contributions to each input of the model with respect to different neurons / layers, both intermediate and final.

-Now, let's apply some of those algorithms to a Toy model that we created for demonstration purposes.
+Now, let's apply some of those algorithms to a Toy model that we have created for demonstration purposes.
 For simplicity we can use the following simple architecture but users are welcome to use any PyTorch model of their choice.